meituan-longcat/UNO-Bench/README.md

 **Quality Inspection**

 To ensure data quality, we use a multi-stage quality assurance system combining automated tools and manual review.
 Each question undergoes three independent inspections: a preliminary model check filters out ambiguous or non-conforming questions; modality ablation experiments test cross-modality solvability by removing one modality; and final manual inspection and revision ensure accuracy.

+**Data Compression**

+Regarding automated data compression, we propose a cluster-guided stratified sampling method to compress the scale of 18 public benchmarks and achieve a 90% dataset compression with 98% ranking consistency.

 <div>
 <p align="center">